ziyang1107/user-task-management/README.md

 cp .env.example .env
 ```

-Then open the .env file and configure the following settings:
+Then open the .env file and configure the following settings.
 Set the database details to match your local database setup:
 ```
 DB_CONNECTION=mysql